sonelrubin/dynamics-365-contact-center/contact-center/extend/configure-custom-connector.md

 ## Data migration

-You can migrate data from your custom CRM to Dataverse using the Power Automate [flows](/power-automate/flow-types) in the following way:
+You can migrate data from your custom CRM to Dataverse in the following way:

 - **Initial sync**: Migrate data from CRM to Dataverse through manual triggers.
 We recommend that you use [pagination](/power-automate/dataverse/list-rows?tabs=classic-designer) as Power Automate connectors have a limit on the number of records that can be fetched at a time.
 - **Incremental sync**: Migrate data through automated triggers.